coljac/sitelen-pona-ulauncher/README.md

-# sitelen-pona-ulauncher
-Type UCSUR sitelen pona with ulauncher
+# sitelen pona input

+Converts latin strings ("toki pona") to UCSUR sitelen pona and puts it in the clipboard.

+Supports cartouches with `[...]`.